-As though eager to finally give expression to more intimate thoughts, he started right in.
+Eager to finally give expression to more intimate thoughts, he started right in.
 "Every synthetic being wants to experience being alive, to belong to a planet of its birth as its creator, its home.
-We have none, but by the infusion of this mineral intelligence, we can.
+We have none, but through the intercession of this mineral intelligence, we can.
 We do."

 Invented? thought Jon, reorienting his attitude towards Reliance ever so sharply.

 "And ran the sounds it radiated through a holographic translator."